svylabs/fib-crypto/README.md

-I designed and implemented a simple crypto system for digital signatures based on Fibonacci numbers using the **Vajda's**[1]  identity.
+I designed and implemented a toy crypto system for digital signatures based on Fibonacci numbers using the **Vajda's**[1]  identity.
 The system works based on some assumptions that are yet to be proven or disproven.

 # Fibonacci-Vajda Crypto System